cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 }
 ```

 Not only does this keep information about players, it also keeps a copy of games.
-This gets around a current limitation of CosmJs, where you cannot get information about a game that has just been erased from the latest state.
+This gets around a current limitation of CosmJS, where you cannot get information about a game that has just been erased from the latest state.
 In practice you would need to query the game at an earlier block height, but this functionality is not available.
 Note that nodes may prune the old state, especially if they migrate, which may unpredictably impact any query at an earlier block height.

 <HighlightBox type="info">